Jeff Fluhr

 Go Back

 Jeff is co-founder and partner at Craft.
-He has been a successful tech entrepreneur and investor for two decades.
+He has been a successful tech entrepreneur and investor for over two decades.

 While at Stanford Graduate School of Business, Jeff entered the annual business plan competition with the idea of creating a trusted and transparent marketplace where fans could buy and sell tickets for sporting events and concerts.
 He dropped out of school and co-founded StubHub in March 2000.
-By 2007, StubHub had over 400 employees, more than $600 million of gross merchandise volume and partnerships with many professional and college sports teams.
+By 2007, StubHub had over 400 employees, more than $600 million of gross merchandise volume, and partnerships with many professional and college sports teams.
 Jeff served as CEO of StubHub until it was acquired by eBay for $310 million in 2007.
-Jeff also created Spreecast, a social video platform, that ceased operations in 2016.
+StubHub was one of the pioneers of the vertical marketplace business model.
+At Craft, Jeff invests in marketplace business models as well as other transaction-fee business models such as payments businesses and e-commerce enablement businesses.

 Jeff began his career working for the Blackstone Group in New York and Thomas Weisel Partners in San Francisco.